deltachat/deltachat-android/docs/f-droid.md

 checkout repo as f-droid would do:
 $ ../fdroidserver/fdroid checkupdates -v com.b44t.messenger
-(for testing with uncommited changes, add --allow-dirty)
+(for testing with uncommitted changes, add --allow-dirty)

 build repo as f-droid would do:
 $ ../froidserver/fdroid build -v com.b44t.messenger:<versionCode>